hmrc/sbt-play-cross-compilation/README.md

  [ ![Download](https://api.bintray.com/packages/hmrc/releases/sbt-play-cross-compilation/images/download.svg) ](https://bintray.com/hmrc/releases/sbt-play-cross-compilation/_latestVersion)

 This is a tiny sbt library to be used in projects requiring cross Play version compilation.
+The main goal is to use a single source code repository for different versions of Play.

 In order to add Play cross compilation capabilities to your project following steps needs to taken:
 * Add this library as an sbt plugin to your project's `plugins.sbt`: